Pre-Shift (Fire Boss) Mine Inspection

 Federal law 30 CFR 75.360 requires the following areas to be examined on a pre-shift inspection:

-• Belt conveyors used to transport persons and entries where these conveyors are located, working sections and areas where mining equipment is being installed or removed, where anyone is scheduled to work on the section or in the area during the oncoming shift; scope shall include working places, approaches to worked out areas and ventilation controls in these areas.
+• Belt conveyors used to transport persons and entries where these conveyors are located, working sections and areas where mining equipment is being installed or removed, and where anyone is scheduled to work on the section or in the area during the oncoming shift; scope shall include working places, approaches to worked out areas, and ventilation controls in these areas.

-• Exam shall include tests of roof, face and rib conditions on these sections and in these areas.
+• Exam shall include tests of roof, face, and rib conditions on these sections and in these areas.

-• Approaches to the worked out areas along intake air courses and at the entries used to carry air into worked out areas if the intake air passing the approaches is used to ventilate working sections where anyone is scheduled to work during the oncoming shift seals along intake air courses where air is used to ventilate working sections.
+• Approaches to the worked-out areas along intake air courses and at the entries used to carry air into worked out areas if the intake air passing the approaches is used to ventilate working sections where anyone is scheduled to work during the oncoming shift.

 • Entries and rooms developed more than two crosscuts or driven more than 20 feet off an intake air course without permanent ventilation controls where intake air passes through or by these entries or rooms to reach a working section where anyone is scheduled to work during the oncoming shift.

-• Areas where trolley wires or trolley feeder wires are to be or will remain energized during the on coming shift.
+• Areas where trolley wires or trolley feeder wires are to be or will remain energized during the oncoming shift.

 • High spots along intake air courses where methane is likely to accumulate.